oasysgames/oasys-docs/docs/staking/2-setup-metamask/1-1-how-to-setup.md

 You can find the RPC / Chain ID on [RPC Environment](/docs/staking/rpc-endpoint/1-1-rpc-endpoint).

-Or log into Oasys Hub and add the network automatically.
+Or log into Oasys Staking and add the network automatically.

 ## Adding a token